 If you are working and have time to spare, you could join on a part-time basis in paid roles as a reserve.
 You train and serve alongside regular recruits and it can be a great way to build your skills, travel and meet new people.

 Restarting your forces career

-If you have previously been in the Army, Royal Navy or the RAF and want to return to the forces, there are rejoiner schemes to help you pick up your career.
+If you have been in the Army, Royal Navy or the RAF before and want to return to the forces, there are rejoiner schemes to help you pick up your career.

 Before you start an application, read information on the armed forces websites to make sure that you understand the values and standards expected of you in military life, like:

-You can find out more about the fitness standards you'll need to meet from:
+You can find out more about the fitness standards you'll need to meet in the: